obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 Set up a one-time replication from this database to a remote target database and return a [`replication`](#replication) object.
 The returned object can be customized prior to the start of replication.

+**createSlowQuery**(map)

+* map (function(document)): the map function used to create the query

+Create a new [`query`](#query) object with the provided map function.
+The query index will be created once when the query is run but not persisted.
+This function is best used for development only or in cases where creating a persistent view is not desirable.

 **deleteDatabase**()

 Permanently delete this database and all of its documents.